Emergency Dentistry Towson, MD

 If your dental crown falls off, it’s important to replace it soon.
 Your tooth can survive without it for a little while, but it will start to get sensitive and is more prone to infection.
 The first thing you should do is call our office to schedule an appointment.

-Dr. Dancykier can try to reattach the crown or fit you with a new one.
+Dr. Dancykier can reattach the crown or fit you with a new one.
 While you wait for your appointment, keep the crown clean and avoid using that tooth to chew.
 If you have any questions or concerns, call our office, and we’ll guide you through the steps you need to take.

 Abscessed Tooth